-Implants function and look just like natural teeth and are crafted from durable materials.
-Dental implants are able to withstand chewing and biting forces while restoring the aesthetics of a natural smile.
+Dr. Nathan Dancykier offers dental implants in Towson, MD for patients with damaged or missing teeth.
+This restorative dentistry treatment is used to replace one or more missing teeth.
+They will secure dental restorations like dentures and dental bridges.
+Teeth implants function and look just like natural teeth and are crafted from durable materials.
+They are able to withstand chewing and biting forces while restoring the aesthetics of a natural smile.

 With All-On-4 dental implants, we can restore an entire arch of missing teeth in just one day.
 All-On-Four utilizes long implants that reach bone underneath the gums.
 Our dentists can surgically secure a denture with four to six dental implants.
 This implant treatment option is preferable to removable dentures because they provide more comfortable and stable treatment.